iTowns/itowns/CONTRIBUTING.md

 We recommend the use of [iTowns discussions](https://github.com/iTowns/itowns/discussions) for suggestions and questions.
-However, there is another way of suggesting imrpovements or asking questions, which is through iTowns mailing lists.
+However, there is another way of suggesting improvements or asking questions, which is through iTowns mailing lists.
 There is a user mailing list and a developer mailing list.

 You can subscribe to the mailing lists here: